Yudai-Chen/MyProfile/content/home/experience.md

   location = "Beijing, China"
   date_start = "2017-09-01"
   date_end = "2017-12-01"
+  description = """
-  description = "Developed an Android application for speech recognition, based on BaiduAI service"
+  + Implemented an Android speech recognition application based on BaiduAI service, covering 12 different use cases
+  + Developed the application using React-native with Android Studio and Gradle, using SQLite 3 to store voice data
+  + Implemented backend using Express.js and designed RESTful data API endpoints

+  """

 +++